Faecal Pathogen Testing (Molecular)

 Stool culture also has a role in selected patients with suspected IBD to exclude infectious causes and in individuals who have recently travelled to countries with poor water or food services.

-Samples requesting culture on patients that have been in hospital >3 days will be tested for Clostridium difficile toxin only i.e. not cultured.
+Samples requesting testing on patients that have been in hospital >3 days will be tested for Clostridium difficile toxin only, and won't be sent for PCR

 Grape/Walnut size sample.